AliAtaollahi/CPS_IOT_HW/README.md

 1. **Arduino Setup:**
    - Install the Arduino IDE and load the provided script.
    - Connect the ENC28J60 module and configure it for Ethernet access.
-   - Attach the RFID sensor, servo motor, and LEDs as per the circuit diagram provided.
+   - Attach the RFID sensor, servo motor, LEDs, and LCD.

 2. **Web Server Implementation:**
    - Set up a basic HTTP server that can handle requests and send responses to the Arduino board.